Your Downtown Business – Advantages to Local Compliance in the Pottstown, PA region

 Although these various ordinances and compliance issues may be seen as limiting constraints, there are also very positive benefits to the urban setting.
 Pottstown employs an Economic Development Director who is charged with assisting in locating and preserving local business.
 The Economic Development office can be a great help not only in finding space for your business, but also in advising as to the general market conditions, securing financing, and other details necessary to make your business a success.
 Additionally, the TriCounty Area Chamber of Commerce has long been a staunch supporter of the downtown area and it also stands ready to provide advice and assistance in locating downtown.

 While some might consider the codes department and their inspectors to be constraints that need to be tolerated, the point is often missed that their trained professionals often serve as semi-construction managers to make sure that your project is completed properly and on time.
 The urban setting offers numerous advantages in services, proximity to utilities, excellent fire, police, and ambulance protection, and municipal workers who can lend a helping hand.
 In today’s atmosphere, where ‘urban sprawl’ is out and business district renewal is in, it’s a great time to be downtown.

 The attorneys of Wolf, Baldwin & Associates, P.C. have a great deal of experience counseling businesses in downtown settings.
-In addition, Jack Wolf is the current President of Pottstown’s Borough Council, and Levi Wolf is the current chairman of Pottstown’s Historic Architecture Review Board.
+In addition, and Levi Wolf is the current chairman of Pottstown’s Historic Architecture Review Board.
 We invite you to contact us for more information.